petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/extending-system-objects.md

 {bdg-secondary}`Available Liferay 7.4 U30+ and GA30+`

 With Liferay Objects, you can extend supported system services.
-Currently, only the following services are integrated with the Objects framework: Commerce Order, Account, and User.
+Currently, these services are integrated with the Objects framework: Commerce Order, Account, and User.

 ![Extend system services integrated with the Objects Framework.](./extending-system-objects/images/01.png)